kineticsystem/test_website/README.md

 ## Project layout

+* **dist/:** This folder contains the production-ready, compiled output of your project.
+After building the project (usually with Vite or another build tool), all the files required for deployment, including optimized JavaScript, CSS, and other assets, are placed in this directory.
+This is the folder that gets served to users in a live environment, such as GitHub Pages.

-* **public:** This folder contains static assets used by the website such as images or HTML files.
+* **public/:** This folder contains static assets used by the website such as images or HTML files.

-* **src:** This folder contains the React application's source code.
+* **src/:** This folder contains the React application's source code.

 * **.env:** This file is used to define environment variables.